yehuo/yehuo.github.io/_pages/about.md

 </p>

 # About Me
-* I am a backend engineer in the Department of Software at National Computer Science Center.
+* I am IT engineer in the Department of Software at National Computer Science Center from 2018 to 2021.
+* I am Devops engineer in Pony.ai from 2021 to now.
-* My work object lie in Python.
-Advanced knowledge in DevOps and Network Engineer aspects.
+* The main language used in my job is Python.
+Besides, I have advanced knowledge in system security and networking aspects.
-* I received my bachelor’s degree in software engineering from [Beijing Institute of Technology](https://https://www.bit.edu.cn/), Beijing.
+* I received my bachelor’s degree in software engineering from [Beijing Institute of Technology](https://https://www.bit.edu.cn/), Beijing at 2017.